-- Clear alignment to Institution's Strategic Plan and priorities - An overarching cycle of continuous enhancement which can be applied to all departments and activities in the Institution - Systematic use of qualitative information and quantitative data for identifying improvement opportunities, monitoring impact, and evaluating the effectiveness of changes. - The use of the quality enhancement approach Plan/Do/Check/Act (PDCA) - A focus on the development of staff as well as systems and processes as an outcome of the quality assurance; - It can be applied to any activity at any level within the Institution and is embedded within all aspects of its operations.
+- Clear alignment to the Institution's Strategic Plan and priorities - An overarching cycle of continuous enhancement which can be applied to all departments and activities in the Institution - Systematic use of qualitative information and quantitative data for reporting to identify improvement opportunities, monitor impact, and evaluate the effectiveness of changes. - The use of the quality enhancement approach: Plan/Do/Check/Act (PDCA) - A focus on the development of staff as well as systems and processes as an outcome of the quality assurance; - Application to any activity at any level within the Institution and its embeddedness within all aspects of its operations.